presciencelabs/tabitha-databases/README.md

 1. Convert the `mdb` to a sqlite database
 	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.
-1. Once in a sqlite format, it should be committed to the `tbta_dbs_as_sqlite` directory following appropriate naming convention.
+1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
-	> e.g., `Ontology.VERSION.YYYY-MM-DD.mdb.sqlite`
+	> e.g., `Ontology.VERSION.YYYY-MM-DD.tbta.sqlite`
 1. Run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`
+1. Update the Cloudflare `DB_Ontology` binding for the `sync_complex_terms` Worker.

 ### Complex Terms